cartographer-project/cartographer_ros/docs/source/options.rst

   The variance to use for the rotational component of odometry to use if *use_constant_odometry_variance* is enabled.

-publish_occupancy_grid
-  If enabled, a background thread will continuously compute and publish `nav_msgs::OccupancyGrid`_ messages on the "map" topic.
-Depending on the size of the map, it can take a few seconds between updates.

 use_horizontal_laser
   If enabled, the node subscribes to `sensor_msgs::LaserScan`_ on the "scan" topic.
 If 2D SLAM is used, either this or *use_horizontal_multi_echo_laser*